Learning the Travelling Salesperson Problem Requires Rethinking Generalization: Results

-In Figure~\ref{fig:gnn_aggregation}, we compare identical models with anisotropic \textsc{Sum}, \textsc{Mean} and \textsc{Max} aggregation functions.
-As baselines, we consider the Transformer encoder on full graphs~\cite{deudon2018learning,kool2018attention} as well as a structure-agnostic MLP on each node, which can be instantiated by not using any aggregation function in Eq.\eqref{eqn:gnn-node}, \textit{i.e.} $h_i^{\ell+1} = h_i^{\ell} + \text{ReLU} \left( \textsc{Norm} \left( U^\ell h_i^{\ell} \right) \right)$.
 We find that the choice of GNN aggregation function does not have an impact when evaluating models within the training size range TSP20-50.
 As we tackle larger graphs, GNNs with aggregation functions that are agnostic to node degree (\textsc{Mean} and \textsc{Max}) are able to outperform Transformers and MLPs.
 Importantly, the theoretically more expressive \textsc{Sum} aggregator~\cite{xu2018powerful} generalizes worse than structure-agnostic MLPs, as it cannot handle the distribution shift in node degree and neighborhood statistics across graph sizes, leading to unstable or exploding node embeddings~\cite{velickovic2019neural}.
-We use the \textsc{Max} aggregator in further experiments, as it generalizes well for both AR and NAR decoders (not shown).
+We use the \textsc{Max} aggregator in further experiments, as it generalizes well for both AR and NAR decoders.

 We also experiment with the following normalization schemes: (1) standard BatchNorm which learns mean and variance from training data, as well as (2) BatchNorm with batch statistics; and (3) LayerNorm, which normalizes at the embedding dimension instead of across the batch.
 Figure~\ref{fig:gnn_norm} indicates that BatchNorm with batch statistics and LayerNorm are able to better account for changing statistics across different graph sizes.
 Standard BatchNorm generalizes worse than not doing any normalization, thus our other experiments use BatchNorm with batch statistics.